 Tobalá is a very rarely used agave plant.
 That is not due to its taste but because it's hard to grow and not the easiest plant to make Mezcal from.
 It occurs naturally in the southern parts of Mexico.
 Especially in the states of Oaxaca, Guerrero, and Michoacan.

 These Mezcal agaves take between 10 to 15 years to reach maturity.
 That's almost double the time a regular Espadín agave needs.
-On top, Tobalá agave has a significantly lower amount of inulin, making it harder to produce Mezcal out of it.
+On top, Tobalá agave has a significantly lower amount of inulin, making it harder to produce Mezcal.

 Yet, the resulting Mezcal is often of superb quality.
 It's famous for its earthiness and delicate fruity notes.
 But as it's so hard to grow and process, Tobalá Mezcal is usually quite expensive.
 A good illustration is the limited edition that Dos Hombres Mezcal released.